furibec/furibec.github.io/_pages/teaching.md

 ## Lectures

-### LUT University, School of Engineering Sciences
- -  *January-February 2024:* Special Course on Inverse Problems.
- These are the course slides, which I have been developing and building on previous courses.
+The courses at LUT and DTU were based on the following slides (with different topic variations), with derivations and examples done on blackboard.
 At some point, I should create a GitHub repository with all the Python codes we covered in class.
     - [[00 - Introduction]](../files/00_main_slides_intro.pdf)
     - [[01 - Probability theory]](../files/01_main_slides_prob.pdf)
     - [[02a - Monte Carlo methods]](../files/02_main_slides_MC.pdf)
     - [[02b - Variance reduction]](../files/03_main_slides_vared.pdf)
     - [[03 - Random fields and Bayesian neural networks]](../files/04_main_slides_RFs_BNNs.pdf)
     - [[04 - Bayesian inverse problems]](../files/05_main_slides_inference.pdf)
-    - [[05a - Prior models]](../files/06_main_slides_priors.pdf)
+    - [[05a - Prior models and intro model selection]](../files/06_main_slides_priors.pdf)
     - [[05b - MCMC and approximation methods]](../files/07_main_slides_MCMC.pdf)

+### LUT University, School of Engineering Sciences
+ -  *January-February 2024:* Special Course on Inverse Problems.
  -  *January-February 2023:* Special Course on Inverse Problems.

 ### Technical University of Denmark, Department of Applied Mathematics and Computer Science